Brendan O'Donnell

-Brendan O’Donnell (born June 25, 1992) is a Canadian professional ice hockey forward who currently plays for Düsseldorfer EG in the Deutsche Eishockey Liga (DEL).
+Brendan O’Donnell (born June 25, 1992) is a Canadian professional ice hockey forward who currently plays for Adler Mannheim in the Deutsche Eishockey Liga (DEL).

 Playing career

-Selected 156th overall by the Tampa Bay Lightning in the 2010 NHL Entry Draft, O'Donnell went on to play four seasons with the University of North Dakota Fighting Hawks before signing with the ECHL's Florida Everblades on October 8, 2015.
+Selected 156th overall by the Tampa Bay Lightning in the 2010 NHL entry draft, O'Donnell went on to play four seasons with the University of North Dakota Fighting Hawks before signing with the ECHL's Florida Everblades on October 8, 2015.
 In his second year with the team, he delivered an impressive performance, scoring 41 goals and totaling 80 points across 61 games.
 He also made a brief appearance in the AHL, suiting up for six games with the Texas Stars in 2017.